What do I charge?

 If price is the single most important factor in choosing a piano tuner, I am not the right fit for you.

 However if you enjoy working with someone who is organized, resourceful, friendly, and a “one stop shop” for anything you need for your piano, you are in the right place.
 I will show up on time, perform a quality tuning within a reasonable amount of time, provide world class customer service, educate you in laypersons terms about your piano, give you a referral for a good piano mover or local piano teacher, and send reminders when you are due for your next service.
-AND I’ll play a pretty song or two on the piano before I leave.
+AND I’ll play a pretty song on the piano before I leave.

 If you live outside of the Fairbanks area, or need some repairs performed in addition to the tuning, please contact me for a quote.